-The parties hereto desire for Consultant to provide design services in connection with the construction of a new Renewable Energy and STEM Center on the Michael J. Grant Campus, in Brentwood, New York ("Services").
+The parties hereto desire for Consultant to provide academic and workforce programming, project funding and cost control in connection with the Renewable Energy and STEM Center on the Michael J. Grant Campus, in Brentwood, New York ("Services").

 Term of Agreement: February 15, 2017, through January 14, 2020, with additional one-year renewal options to be exercised at the sole discretion of the College until all services required under the Agreement are completed.
-Total Cost of Agreement: Not to exceed \$900,000.00, as set forth in Exhibit E.

-Terms and Conditions: Shall be as set forth in Exhibits A through G, attached hereto and made a part hereof.
+Total Cost of Agreement: Not to exceed \$99,000.00, as set forth in Exhibit E. Terms and Conditions: Shall be as set forth in Exhibits A through F, attached hereto and made a part hereof.